alexlam0206/gemini-vpn-proxy/README.md

 ---

 ## Prerequisites
-- A server or machine with Docker and Docker Compose installed.
+- A server or machine with Docker and Docker Compose installed (for the recommended method).
-- A domain name
+- A domain name.
 - An active Surfshark VPN subscription.

 ---

-## Setup and Usage
+## Usage

-Follow these steps to get your proxy running.
+There are two ways to run this project.
+The recommended method is using Docker, which handles all dependencies automatically.

+### Recommended Method: Using Docker

+This is the easiest and most reliable way to run the proxy.

-### Step 1: Get Project Files
+#### Step 1: Get Project Files

 Clone the repository to your server and navigate into the project directory.